shieldgenerator7/DnD-Stories/RealmOfMortana/RealmOfMortana.md

 A week later, the party arrives in Auramere.

-Miyu sets Gary on her back and carries the treasure chest in her arms.
+Miyu sets Garry on her back and carries the treasure chest in her arms.
 Johnny and Armstig follow her.
 The people of the town stare at Miyu’s spider body.

 Miyu asks a shop keeper on the side of the road, “Hello, do you know where The General might be?”